davidpots/jakeworry/046-jekyll-music-test/songs/yellowcard-how-i-go.md

 ## Chord progression cheat sheet

 For quick references to the _general_ tonal progressions used in this song, refer to this.
 For instructions & notes on exactly how to approach and play the chords on guitar, see further down this page.
-There are plenty of chord idiosyncrasies involving modified bass notes, atypical open strings, etc that I'm not worried about covering here.
+There are plenty of chord idiosyncrasies involving modified bass notes, atypical open strings, etc that I'm not worried about covering just yet.

     VERSE     "I could tell you the wildest of tales..."
               | E      | F#m    | B      | E      |